Shifting:Stage Nuremberg

 Workshop: Conditions for Success in Innovative and Project-Oriented Degree Programs

 What are the conditions necessary for successful innovative and project-oriented degree programs?
 What prerequisites, goals, and visions do such programs need, and what type of support is necessary from stakeholders such as faculty, university management, administration, ministries (legal frameworks), and professional practice?
-The workshop aims to develop foundations for design patterns.
+The workshop aimed to develop foundations for design patterns.

 Networking Event on Competency-Based Digital Assessment